svafaeva93/PowerBI/README.md

 Query Folding Challenges

 This repository contains the completed challenges on PowerBI where data is transformed in the backend.
 This is for the purpose of solidifying data transformations using PowerQuery.
+Additionally, it contains exercises from WiseOwl using DAX.